zhangaoliu/BeerCPG/README.md

 # Insights
 Sales concentration: A small, consistent subset of accounts drives a disproportionate share of revenue, indicating a clear Protect/Grow account segment.

 SKU mix: The original launch flavor is starting to be outperformed by another, suggesting shifting customer preferences.
 Newer flavors gaining traction.
-Growth in flavor W largely contributed by one SKU.
+Growth in flavor W largely contributed by one SKU, indicating a path for focused growth.

 ![sales by flavor](salesbyflavor.jpg)